 Another brush of his fingers against hers.
 This time, she noticed a man pushing past him & running in a hurry.
 She gave her companion some more space so that he could leave enough space between him & the train for people to hurry past.

 Image courtesy: Wifflegif

-“You really don’t have to go this early, you know!”, I said knowing only too well that he’d have to go.
+“You really don’t have to go this early, you know!”, she said knowing only too well that he’d have to go.
 “Now that we have met after such a long time, we could spend some more time together and then, you could leave by the next or next to next train.”

-I mumbled, “Guys and drinks!”, smiling all the same.
+She mumbled, “Guys and drinks!”, smiling all the same.

 “Alright listen!
 The train will leave any moment now.
 So, we’ll meet sometime soon.”

 He extended his hand.
 She took it.
 When he held her hand for longer than usual, she tried pulling it away.
 He didn’t let her.
 He held her hand tightly and began pulling her towards him.
 She resisted.
 He leaned closer and whispered,